Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/3 Gender Euporia.md

 -   Getting a haircut in a masculine / feminine / androgynous manner
 -   Shaving your legs
 -   NOT shaving your legs
--   Being included in something you wouldn’t otherwise because of your assigned gender (e.g. bridal party or bachelor shower)
+-   Being included in something you wouldn’t otherwise because of your assigned [[gender]] (e.g. bridal party or bachelor shower)
--   Feeling sexy / having sex in a way that aligns with your gender and sexuality.
+-   Feeling sexy / having sex in a way that aligns with your [[gender]] and sexuality.

 Even just being out in the world as yourself and being seen as yourself can be massively euphoric.

 ==**What euphoria is NOT** is a sexual high, turn on, or fetish==.
 Sometimes euphoria can trigger a sexual response, and there are many factors at play that cause that (feeling good about your body is a turn on, for example), but it is not a source of sexual excitement. [[transgender|Trans]] people are not “getting off” on presenting or [[acting]] like their true selves.

-That said, many people who have not yet realized they are [[transgender|trans]] may resort to fetishes and kinks to express their gender and/or relieve their dysphoria.
+That said, many people who have not yet realized they are [[transgender|trans]] may resort to fetishes and kinks to express their [[gender]] and/or relieve their dysphoria.
 They may maintain some of these kinks through transition.
 There is no shame in this, how they find sexual fulfillment is their own [[business]].
-However, these things are _alongside_ their gender. ==A [[transgender|trans]] person’s sense of gender persists indefinitely, it does not go away when they go back to their daily lives.==
+However, these things are _alongside_ their [[gender]]. ==A [[transgender|trans]] person’s sense of [[gender]] persists indefinitely, it does not go away when they go back to their daily lives.==